 If your boat does not pass, no citation is issued at that time.
 Instead, you are provided a written report in how to correct any discrepancies.

 Why Receive a Vessel Safety Check?

 Safety!
 The peace of mind that your boat meets federal safety standards and that in an emergency you will have the necessary equipment to save lives and summon help.
-Additionally, you will avoid substantial fines should you ever be boarded by the U.S. Coast Guard or other law enforcement and found to be in violation.

 In many cases boating insurance agencies offer discounts for vessels which undergo a Vessel Safety Check every year.
 All decals and safety checks are void December 31st of year they are inspected, they are also void should the operator /owner fail to maintain the vessels equipment or the vessel itself to the standard at the time of the safety check.

 Are you ready to get started with on your path to safer boating?
 Click the link below, then fill out the short request form and click the submit button.
 We will locate the closest volunteer vessel examiners within 30 miles of your location and request that they contact you and set up a Vessel Safety Check for your boat.